 Current reports and long-term climate studies

-The PhaenoNet Internet platform provides a new option for the quick transmission of phenological observations.
-The network allows the MeteoSwiss observers to enter their data online.
+Many of the observations are now submitted online.
+The results are shown on the PhaenoNet Internet platform: the observations submitted to MeteoSchweiz and observations collected as part of the GLOBE phenology programme can be viewed here.
 Interested individuals can also report their own observations using PhaenoNet.
 This provides MeteoSwiss with rapid access to a large volume of phenological data, enabling it to provide information on the current vegetation conditions.